popstr/the-freedom-post/README.md

 ```

 Point your web browser to `http://localhost:3000`.

+Click the [Sign up](http://localhost:3000/sign-up) button to add an account using Google or Microsoft.

 Instead of creating a mock auth, I decided to try out Clerk, which provides very simple but powerful authentication using third party auth providers like Google, Microsoft etc. Clerk also makes sure to protect the server side components from unauthenticated access using its middleware in `src/middleware.ts`.